New Renault boss plans leaner, electric future

 TECHNOLOGY

-Under de Meo’s efficiency drive, Renault will build vehicles on fewer shared platforms to pare back costs by 600 euros ($730) per car by 2023, and will aims to cut development time for a new vehicle by a year, to under three years.
+Underscoring attempts at a fresh start for its troubled alliance with Nissan, Renault included a video message in its presentation from the Japanese carmaker’s boss Makoto Uchida, who gave the plan his thumbs up.

-The 53-year old former head of Volkswagen’s Seat brand also announced a new business unit, called Mobilize, focused on “new profit pools” from data, mobility and energy-related services.
+Under de Meo’s efficiency drive, Renault will build vehicles on fewer shared platforms to pare back costs by 600 euros per car by 2023, and aim to cut development time for new vehicles by a year, to under three years.

-The aim is to derive at least 20% of Renault’s revenue from that business by 2030, while the shift to a more electric line-up will include building a battery plant in France with one of the company’s suppliers.
+The 53-year old’s shift to a more electric line-up will include building a battery plant in France with one of the company’s suppliers, while the company is working on partnerships in areas like technology.

 “We’ll move from a car company working with tech to a tech company working with cars,” de Meo said.